bernhardAxonIvy/doc/source/designer-guide/how-to/miscellaneous.rst

 Data Caching
 ------------

-Axon Ivy offers a feature to store data temporarily into a *data cache* in the engine's memory.
+|axon-ivy| offers a feature to store data temporarily into a *data cache*
+in the engine's memory.
 If you want to read data that stays unchanged for some time, you do not need to re-read the data every time you need to access it.
 If this data is read by long-running queries from a